Post No.: 0206

 Some will argue that it’s fairer to redistribute wealth in society from the more fortunate to the less fortunate, whilst others will argue that it’s not about denying other people a share of one’s possessions (via taxation) per se but about keeping what one ought to keep to oneself, and that’s the proper conception of fairness.
 But some will counter-argue that these are logically the same things because it’s like saying, “I don’t want others to starve but I just don’t want to give them any of my food” or, “We don’t want to wreck the planet but we should just have the freedom to do whatever we want.”
 But some will counter-counter-argue this by saying that taxation is a theft and restricting what people can do is force or coercion and these are, as principles, wrong in and of themselves.
 And so forth…

 So virtually everyone believes that they believe in the moral or correct thing, whether capitalists, socialists, communists, democrats or whomever – even terrorists (whether for political and/or religious reasons) because, after all, one person’s terrorist is another person’s freedom fighter or fighter of some other cause.
-One person’s whistleblower is another person’s spy too.
+One person’s whistleblower is another person’s spy or traitor too.
 (An exception to truly believing that one believes in the moral or correct thing might be selfish dictators who only really care about power to serve their own dynasties rather than their entire populations, but these people ought to be quickly overthrown from within these countries; although this may not be easy due to an oppressed and thus weakened population that is at least partially exposed to the propaganda that their leader and government is pushing, of the vision that it’s all for the benefit of the population and country to have a hard-line leader.)